Enda Kenny: Election 2016 and Taoiseach for a second time

 On 3 February 2016, Kenny announced his intention to request that President Higgins dissolve the 31st Dáil.
 He told the Dáil before its dissolution that the 2016 general election would occur on Friday, 26 February.

 At a Fine Gael rally in his home town of Castlebar, County Mayo, on 20 February 2016, Kenny informed an audience that his local constituents were All-Ireland champion "whingers".
 He later told media in Galway, that he was referring to local Fianna Fáil members.

 Fine Gael won 50 seats in the 32nd Dáil, 29 short of an overall majority.
-Preliminary discussions took place with Leader of the Opposition Mícheál Martin, in order to agree on an arrangement to support either Kenny, Fine Gael or under a new leader to form a new government.
+Preliminary discussions took place with Leader of the Opposition Micheál Martin, in order to agree on an arrangement to support either Kenny, Fine Gael or under a new leader to form a new government.
 On 10 March 2016, Kenny resigned as Taoiseach, after failing to win enough votes to be elected for a second term.
 He and the cabinet continued in a caretaker capacity until a new government was formed.

 As caretaker Kenny went to Washington, D.C., as usual for Saint Patrick's Day.
 There he was reported as having told the Irish Embassy: "Bejaysus, I wish I didn't have to go back and face what I have to face".
 He also met President Barack Obama, as part of the annual visit of the Taoiseach to the White House, for the handing over of the bowl of shamrock.

 On 29 April 2016, an agreement was reached with Fianna Fáil to allow a Fine Gael–led minority government, and on 6 May 2016, Kenny was elected Taoiseach again, by a margin of 59 to 49 votes (with 51 abstentions), and formed a government.
 He became the first member of Fine Gael to win re-election as Taoiseach in the party's history.
 Kenny also took over as Minister for Defence, from Simon Coveney, who was appointed Minister for Housing, Planning, Community and Local Government.